edgedb/edgedb-python/docs/api/asyncio_client.rst

         This is equivalent to using the ``configure session set`` command.

         :type config_dict: dict[str, object] or None
-        :param config: This is an optional positional-only argument.
+        :param config_dict: This is an optional positional-only argument.

         :param dict[str, object] config:
             Adjust the config settings after applying ``config_dict`` if set.